WeblateOrg/weblate/docs/admin/config.rst

 List of quality checks to perform on translation.

-You need to provide fully-qualified path to Python class implementing the check interface.
+You need to provide afully-qualified path to the Python class implementing the check interface.

-Some of the checks are not useful for all projects, so you are welcome to adjust list of performed on your installation.
+Some of the checks are not useful for all projects, so you are welcome to adjust the list list of checks to be performed on your installation.

 For example you can enable only few of them: